LBHackney-IT/referral-form-ingestion/README.md

 3. After the service account has been created, you must retrieve its credentials which can be downloaded on the service account management page
 4. The important properties from the service account credentials are: `client_email` & `private_key`.
 The credentials must be retrieved from the person who created the service account and should be stored safely in AWS secrets manager
 5. The service account requires the following API access added from the Google cloud console: Drive, Spreadsheets, Documents
-6. The service account email must also be added as an editor to the desired spreadsheet
+6. The service account must be given access to multiple Google Services:
+    - Google Document template for the form data
+    - Google spreadsheet which contains the form data
+    - The folder within the shared Drive which contain the document template.

 ## Deployments